Italy's Bersani faces choice between Monti and leftist ally

-ROME (Reuters) - The leader of Italy’s center-left Democratic Party is facing pressure to ditch his leftist allies and seek a pact with outgoing premier Mario Monti as a resurgent Silvio Berlusconi threatens to spoil an election victory that once seemed assured.
+ROME, Feb 6 (Reuters) - The leader of Italy’s centre-left Democratic Party is facing pressure to ditch his leftist allies and seek a pact with outgoing premier Mario Monti as a resurgent Silvio Berlusconi threatens to spoil an election victory that once seemed assured.

-With national elections due on February 24-25, Berlusconi’s mix of German-bashing rhetoric and promises to scrap the hated IMU housing tax is causing growing alarm on the center-left, which has seen its impregnable-seeming opinion poll lead chipped away.
+With national elections due on Feb.
+24-25, Berlusconi’s mix of German-bashing rhetoric and promises to scrap the hated IMU housing tax is causing growing alarm on the centre-left, which has seen its impregnable-seeming opinion poll lead chipped away.

 “I’ve always said I want 51 percent but that I’d be ready to turn to other groups that are against Berlusconi and the Northern League if I had 49 percent and I‘m very ready to turn to other groups including Monti‘s,” he told RAI state radio.

-On Wednesday, Berlusconi said his own internal polls showed his center-right alliance with the pro-devolution Northern League party was just 2.4 percentage points behind the center-left and he repeated he was confident of winning.
+On Wednesday, Berlusconi said his own internal polls showed his centre-right alliance with the pro-devolution Northern League party was just 2.4 percentage points behind the centre-left and he repeated he was confident of winning.

 Most other polls make the difference greater, with a survey on Tuesday from the SWP institute seeing a gap of 5.6 points, but all agree the divide has narrowed since the start of the year.